Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 Let's look at an example:

-1. Import the necessary serialization libraries:
+1. Import declarations from the necessary serialization libraries:

     ```kotlin
     import kotlinx.serialization.*